 Family business owners often contemplate who will take over the business when they retire.
 Revela is now owned by Wayne’s daughter, Andrea Fredrickson.
 Actually, many owners consider their family members as first options.
 Leadership teams may consist of spouses, siblings, children, cousins, etc. All the same people that sit around the table at Thanksgiving dinner.
 But as a non-family member in a family business, sometimes you have to wonder… Where do I fit in?Read More›

 This is a question that most business founders must face at some point in their lives.
 Family business planning is the process of selecting and preparing the right person to lead the family firm into the future.
 The average life of a family-owned business is about 24 years, usually ending when the owner/founder retires or passes away.
 Reportedly, approximately 30 percent of family-owned businesses survive the succession from the first generation to the second.
-And only ten percent to the third generation.
-By 2019, the number of family-owned companies that will transfer from the first generation to the second will be the largest the world has ever seen.Read More›
+Moreover, only ten percent to the third generation.
+Moreover, by 2019, the number of family-owned companies that will transfer from the first generation to the second will be the largest the world has ever seen.Read More›